 Topics will be covered in the order listed below, but I reserve the right to remove or add topics.
+Reading material corresponding to each topic is in parenthesis.
 Please read the book chapters in this order.
-A more detailed list (with approximate dates) is available on Canvas.
 Note: Homework and quizzes will be given throughout the term.
 They will be due at least a week after they are first announced.
-Exam reviews are given prior to exams.
+Exam reviews are given a week before each exam.

 Chapter 3: Consumer Preferences, Budget Constraints, Consumer Choice, Revealed Preferences, Marginal Utility and Consumer Choice.